 (Tech City News) 01/11/2016

-Facebook blocks insurers plans to use profile data
+Facebook blocks insurers plan to use profile data

 Microsoft introduces work chat to rival Slack